didli/xed-copy-path-plugin/README.md

 Notes

-- This requires root privileges because the plugins are installed system-wide.
+- This requires root privileges because the plugin is installed system-wide.
 - The plugin is written in Python 3 and uses GTK 3 / libpeas.